Gaussian is All You Need: A Unified Framework for Solving Inverse Problems via Diffusion Posterior Sampling: Introduction

-The Gaussian assumption for approximating the conditional score is already used, both implicitly and explicitly, in various diffusion-based posterior sampling methods.
-For instance, in $\Pi$GDM the conditional Gaussian assumption can easily be shown to be equivalent to the Gaussian prior assumption.
+{The Gaussian assumption for approximating the conditional score is already used, both implicitly and explicitly, in different diffusion-based posterior sampling methods}.
+For instance, in $\Pi$GDM the conditional Gaussian assumption can be shown to be equivalent to the Gaussian prior assumption.
 As a consequence of this assumption, the method was able to introduce a covariance term in the likelihood.
-Another recent approach DDS \cite{chung2024decomposed} proposed a sampling scheme that does not compute gradients through the network.
-This work proposed to approximate the gradient computation using an orthogonal projection to the clean data manifold.
-However, to arrive at this simplification, DDS assumes that the prior has a Gaussian form with an infinite variance.
+A recent method, DDS \cite{chung2024decomposed}, introduces a novel sampling strategy that entirely bypasses gradient computations through the network.
+Instead, it approximates the gradient by projecting orthogonally onto the clean data manifold.
+This approach significantly simplifies the sampling process by assuming that the prior distribution is Gaussian with infinite variance.

-In this paper, we introduce a \textbf{Co}variance Corrected \textbf{D}iffusion \textbf{P}osterior \textbf{S}ampling (CoDPS) method, which utilizes a likelihood approximation method with a covariance correction term that depends on the diffusion time-steps and the forward model.
-This approximation is exact for simple Gaussian priors, and we demonstrate that it can improve reconstruction performance in real-world restoration problems.
+In this paper, we introduce a \textbf{Co}variance Corrected \textbf{D}iffusion \textbf{P}osterior \textbf{S}ampling (CoDPS) method, which utilizes a likelihood approximation method with a covariance correction term that depends on the diffusion time steps and the forward model.
+This approximation is exact for Gaussian priors, and we demonstrate that it can improve reconstruction performance in real-world restoration problems.
 Since the correction term is time-dependent, we can encode the uncertainty in our conditional guidance.
 Specifically, at the early stages of the diffusion process, the uncertainty in our estimates is high and gradually decreases as $t \to 0$.
-Our proposed method is time and memory efficient as it does not need to compute gradients through the network.
-Moreover since the correction term is high-dimensional, we employ efficient factorization and inversion during the sampling process to estimate the covariance.
-We consider a large class of inverse problems, including image inpainting, super-resolution, Gaussian and motion deblurring, and separable systems.
-We present a proof-of-concept experiment to illustrate that our method quickly converges to the true data covariance for a Gaussian mixture model.
-Through experimental evaluation on real-world natural image datasets, we demonstrate that our method enhances both reconstruction and perceptual quality.
-Additionally, our method does not compute gradients through the diffusion network and is more time- and memory-efficient.